Arrival

 I called my bank.
 Charles Schwab said they can FedEx me another card to my hotel, but cannot promise how long.
 Put a temporary block on the card.

-I called my hotel a week out.
+I called my hotel a week in the future.
 I was told Nicaragua may hold IDs at the customs, and I may have to go to Managua to pick it up.

 Despondent.
 I packed a small bag for the night (staying in Quepos tonight) with a bit of US$ cash and went east to downtown.